7 Tips to Avoid Failure as an International Project Coordinator / Dispatcher

 - A customer is not aware that he has to give access to the technician (to the IT Room or to a particular rack), this results in the technician wasting time until access is granted.

 - Customer is not aware of the arrival time of the technician.
 This is potentially damaging for everyone involved as small jobs depend on a limited budget, time wasted is potentially billable.
 To avoid this situation, communicate with your customer the technician’s expected time of arrival ETA and what is required of him/her for the project or intervention to be successful and minimize impact on time/budget.
 Time is money!

 4. Communicate with all parties before & during the job

 Successful communication will pave the way for a “flawless” intervention.
 You must properly communicate and clearly provide the required information and expectations to all parties involved including, team members- third party providers (e.g. Telecom company), about any incoming dispatch, this will ensure that the onsite technician gets the required support needed to accomplish his job and help to identify any possible hurdles in advance.
 It is also good to double check on availability and send periodic reminders before the job starts and during the intervention ensuring everyone involved in the process is kept up to date.
 It is important to be aware of the different time zones when setting up conferences. ….

 ”Communication is an ongoing process which can takes over 50% of the project coordinator’s time”

 5. Ask help when needed, don’t panic!

-If a problem arises make sure you seek help from another peer or from your manager.
+2 minds are better than one!, if a problem arises make sure you seek help from another peer or from your manager.
 It is always important to remain calm when dealing with issues involving customers, partners and technicians.
 You will need to gain as much information as possible to provide a clear picture and discuss it within your team.
-In most cases a solution is found within your team (be Agile!) without the need for escalation or unnecessarily getting the customer involved (PMP).
+In most cases a solution is found within your team without the need for escalation or unnecessarily getting the customer involved (PMP).

 7. Submit a good report